Last Updated on

 Found on the right bank of Seine in Paris’ 1st arrondissement, The Louvre is the world’s largest arts museum.
 The building itself is also known for its exquisite architecture, as it pairs a modernist glass pyramid with a more than 600 year old royal residence.
 Put into service as a repository for art in 1682 by Louis XIV, it contains plenty of specimens from the French masters.
 Overall, though, The Louvre has a global focus spanning all ages of human history when it comes to its collection.

-With over 38,000 pieces spanning from the days of the Egyptians straight up to the present day, you’ll be able to take a tour of the world’s paintings, drawings, prints, and sculptures without needing to leave the building.
+With over 38,000 pieces spanning from the days of the Egyptians straight up to the present day.
+You’ll be able to take a tour of the world’s paintings, drawings, prints, and sculptures.
+All this without needing to leave the building.
 While video and photos are allowed within, flash photography is prohibited, so be sure to disable it before entering the premises.
+With blockbuster attractions like these, it’s no wonder Paris is one of the best cities to visit on France during a trip.

 Notre Dame Cathedral

 The best known church in Paris, the Notre Dame Cathedral is one of the largest cathedrals in the world.
 Towering 300 feet above ground level and intricately designed in the French Gothic style, it has been a fixture in the city since its completion in 1345.
-More than just architecturally stunning, the Notre Dame Cathedral is also reputed to contain a number of Holy Relics within its treasury, including the Crown of Thorns, a piece of the cross upon which Jesus was crucified, and some of the Holy Nails which were used to secure him to it.
+More than just architecturally stunning, the Notre Dame Cathedral is also reputed to contain a number of Holy Relics.
+Including the Crown of Thorns, a piece of the cross upon which Jesus was crucified.
+That and some of the Holy Nails which were used to secure him to it.

 It has had some challenging days in its past, however, as the most contentious aspects of the French Revolution led to many religious symbols being desecrated or destroyed.
 The Notre Dame Cathedral was a prime target of this ideological zeal, seeing much of its iconic imagery smashed or vandalized during the 1790s.